fh-rabbi/GmailBomber/README.md

 # GmailBomber
 This is not my tool , i just copy this tool from other author.You can do gmail bombing(spamming) by using this tool.

+:point_right:At first login your gmail account in browser,then Go this link (https://myaccount.google.com/lesssecureapps) & enable less secure app access ...

 # Follow bellow step for using this tool

 $ pkg install git -y